GaboxFH/cis4930-carfinder/README.md

-# NOTE
-We created a local package for installation because one of our packages (the machine learning model) was too large to upload to PyPi because of their 60 mb file size limit.

 # Description
 We used machine learning to identify a car's make, model, and year based solely on a photo.
-Our development GitHub is here: https://github.com/GaboxFH/cis4930-carfinder and our production GitHub is here: https://github.com/kbradle/CarFinder.

 #### Features
 - "Upload" Page